Darwin-River/Ex-Machinis/documents/mechanics.md

 7. Sequentially search for the Protocol ID in each of the effects tables.
 Apply variable parameters where indicated (fields with negative numbers).
 Generate a corresponding event table entry for each effect.

 [Return to the TOC](#Table-of-Contents)

+### Ad Hoc Protocols
+When someone executes "perform", the Game Engine will pull the first number off the stack and determine whether it indicates that the Game Engine should perform a special command.
+This would be a command that is not addressed in either the protocols or queries tables but that we might add in the future.

+If the number does not belong to a special command, the Game Engine will search protocols.id for an entry that matches the number it pulled from the stack.

+If it fails to find the value in protocols.id, it will search for the number in queries.id.

+If it can't find the number there, it will conclude that the command doesn't exist.

+In other words, every time the "perform" command is called the Game Engine engine will follow a simple branching structure:

+If the number on the stack corresponds to a specially-defined command, execute that command and then end the routine.
+(We haven't defined any of these commands yet.)
+Else, if the number on the stack matches a protocol ID, implement that protocol and end the routine.
+Else, if the number on the stack matches a query ID, implement that query and end the routine.
+4, Else, the command is undefined.
+End the routine without doing anything.
+In practice, we'll assign IDs in one number range (say 1001 - 2000) to protocols and IDs in another number range (say 2001 -3000) to queries.
+Special commands may occupy the value range from 1-1000.

 ## The Event Engine